compute-io/umidmean/README.md

 ===
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependencies][dependencies-image]][dependencies-url]

 > Computes the [upper interquartile mean](http://www.jstor.org/stable/1268431) (upper midmean) of a numeric array.
-This is equivalent to the values between Q1 and Q3 for the set of values above the median of the data set.
+This is equivalent to the values between the first and third quartiles for the set of values above the median of the data set.

 ## Installation